OpenISS/openiss-dockerfiles/OpenGL/README.md

 docker run --rm --name cubes -e DISPLAY=<your_ipv4_address>:0.0 cubes:latest
 ```

-You can test GLFW by building Dockerfile.glfw
+You can test GLFW by building `Dockerfile.glfw` and the triangle OpenGL example using `Dockerfile.glfw`.